Ayanonmyous/Indriya/README.md

-Got it!
-I’ll revise your `README.md` with proper Markdown, update the `cd` command, and include your screenshots for better visual context.
-Here’s the improved version:

----

 # Indriya

 Indriya is a **one-stop digital solution for mental health and wellness**.
 From analyzing your psychological and mental health conditions to providing effective solutions, therapies, relaxing games, wellness blogs, and tools like a medication tracker — Indriya supports your journey to better mental well-being.

----

 ## 🖼️ Preview